 Students can still consider the traditional one-year program.
-Visit our website for more information about that program.
+Visit our LLM in Taxation Program webpage for more information about that program.

 Candidates must: (1) Complete the online application.
 No application fee is required; (2) Complete the form Permission to Release Academic Record/Information granting permission for the Tax LLM Committee to access the student's JD records and transcript; and (3) Submit one letter of recommendation.

 - Six-semester JD/LLM — May 15 of 2L year